Revised March 2020

 Individual records are kept only as long as necessary to fulfill the purpose for which they were collected and to comply with applicable laws.

 An individual may withdraw his or her consent to collection, use or disclosure at any time, subject to legal or contractual restrictions and reasonable notice.
 The museum makes reasonable efforts to keep donor files complete, up-to-date, and accurate.
-Donors who wish to access, update or correct personal contact information, remove themselves from our mailing list or discuss a privacy concern with the museum can contact the Development Department by phone at 937-223-5277 or via e-mail at email@example.com.
+Donors who wish to access, update or correct personal contact information, remove themselves from our mailing list or discuss a privacy concern with the museum can contact the Development Department by phone at 937-223-5277 or via email at firstname.lastname@example.org.